New Best Friends (The Walking Dead): Plot

 King Ezekiel, Morgan, and several other members of the Kingdom, including Richard, meet the Saviors for their weekly supply drop.
 During this, Savior Jared gets confrontational with Richard, and demands his gun; Richard refuses until Ezekiel orders him to do so.
 Richard hands it over with an insult to Jared, causing Jared to lunge at him but Morgan uses his wooden staff to stop it.
 For the infraction, the Saviors take Morgan's staff when they leave and warn them to avoid these types of incidents in the future.

 Back at the Kingdom, Richard hands Daryl a new crossbow and explains that they share the same goal: killing the Saviors.
 Daryl is asked by Richard to help him defeat the Saviors; Daryl agrees.
 Richard leads Daryl to a hiding spot on a highway that he knows the Saviors use.
 He wants to attack the Saviors when they pass, so that when other Saviors discover the scene, they will follow a trail to a weapons cache he planted at the cottage occupied by Carol.
 Richard anticipates that if the Saviors kill Carol, Ezekiel, who respected her, will be incited enough to declare war.
-Daryl, learning that Carol is at risk, refuses to do anything with this plan, vows to harm Richard if Carol is hurt in any way, and leaves on his own.
+Daryl, learning that Carol is at risk, refuses to do anything with this plan in which the two men get into a fight that leads him to beat up Richard, then vows to harm him if Carol is hurt in any way, and leaves on his own.